 Web Event Provider Class

-The following example is a configuration file excerpt that shows how to specify a provider of type SqlWebEventProvider in the
+The following configuration file excerpt shows how to specify a provider of type TraceWebEventProvider in the

-<rules> section specifies that the provider will handle audit events.
+rules section specifies that the provider will handle request-processing events.

 ASP.NET health monitoring allows production and operations staff to manage deployed Web applications.
 The System.Web.Management namespace contains the health event types responsible for packaging application health-status data and the provider types responsible for processing this data.
 It also contains supporting types that help during the management of health events.